vominhtri231/Notes/Git/Config.md

 git config --global user.name "John Doe"
 ```

+The config values will be saved in .git/config

 ## Useful options
 * --replace-all : replace the config with same key (default)
 * --all: add a config without delete the old one